 Deciding on which voluntary benefits to offer is a matter of some discussion.
 In their annual Study of Employee Benefits Trends, MetLife found that employees wanted at least 11 voluntary benefits offered to them.
 When this was the case, they were more likely to feel their company was a great place to work, and they were more loyal and expressed greater intent to stay on at their current job.

 By offering voluntary benefits within their business, employers can provide their employees with an optimal and complete benefits package.
 As a result, they will improve employee retention and attract the best of the best when it comes to new hires, as attracting quality new talent continues to be exceedingly important for employers.
-A 2014 survey found that 59% of employers had one main concern in common when it came to running their businesses: retaining talent.

 If you’re considering opting for voluntary benefits and more flexible coverage options for your business or organization, contact your Advisor at your earliest convenience.
 Don’t have an Advisor?
 Let us help you find one, just send us an email at email@example.com.